Wilson Casey

 Casey hosted the "Trivia Fun" radio program on WKDY am 1400 radio for six years in the late 1990s and early 2000s.
 The program was consistently a top rated program in the Spartanburg, South Carolina, market during the 12 -1 pm "noon hour," fielding hundreds of calls every day.
 Before that he was a regular "trivia-asking" guest on WSPA-AM 950 for sixteen years.
 His radio career spanned 22 years of being an on-air personality, and he earned a Guinness World Record in radio broadcasting (trivia marathon).

-Casey has appeared as a celebrity contestant (world record holders' segment) on the national NBC-TV game show The Weakest Link with hostess Ann Robinson.
+Casey has appeared as a celebrity contestant (world record holders' segment) on the national NBC-TV game show The Weakest Link with hostess Anne Robinson.
 He lasted 37 minutes (until voted off by fellow contestants) on the hour-long show that aired nationally for the first time on November 26, 2002 (It is still seen in re-runs on GSN, the Gameshow Network).
 Casey was guaranteed $10,000 for appearing, which NBC-TV would donate to his favorite charity.
 He chose to have the entire amount donated to the Christian Life Center for youth athletic programs at Trinity United Methodist Church in Spartanburg, SC.
 Casey was also in a movie documentary (2009) as one of the world's most unusual Guinness record holders (Chump-Change Productions, Chicago, IL).
 He has twice been a featured guest on TV's "Your Carolina with Jack & Kimberly".

 A national speaker, he also emcees celebrity roasts, hosts live stand-up trivia nights, and is a political humorist entertainer for groups.

 The State of South Carolina General Assembly has honored Casey with a Concurrent Resolution.
 He is also listed as a National Figure from upstate South Carolina and has a trivia fan website.
 Complete listings (52 versions) of various published works may be found at his amazon author page, many in addition, to below bibliography.